 IFSA (INTRASTATE FAMILY SUPPORT ACT) - FILING TO ANOTHER COUNTY

 If the Defendant (noncustodial parent and/or spouse) resides outside of Cumberland County and you wish to file to that county, you may need to make an appointment to file.
 Please contact the office prior to filing a request for support services.
 IFSA (Intrastate Family Support Act) complaints can take an hour or more to complete.
 Please provide the same information that you would provide for a local complaint as well as your 3 (3) most recent pay stubs.
 In order to expedite the filing process, we ask that you not bring your children with you.

 UIFSA (UNIFORM INTERSTATE FAMILY SUPPORT ACT) - FILING TO ANOTHER STATE

 If the Defendant (noncustodial parent and/or spouse) resides outside of Pennsylvania and you wish to file to that state, you may need to make an appointment to file.
 Please contact the office prior to filing a request for support services.
 UIFSA (Uniform Interstate Family Support Act) complaints can take an hour or more to complete.
-Please provide the same information that you would provide for a local complaint as well as your 3 (3) most recent pay stubs and your children’s birth certificates.
+Please provide the same information that you would provide for a local complaint as well as the required UIFSA documents if applicable.
 In order to expedite the filing process, we ask that you not bring your children with you.

 If there is or has already been an order entered in another state, please bring a copy of that support order with you when you file.